jaburns/NintendoSpy/docs/experimental/driving.md

-RetroSpy Setup for Atari Paddles
+RetroSpy Setup for Atari Driving Controller
 ======

 ## Why Experimental?

-Atari paddle support is experimental because it uses the analog pins, which potentially conflicts with RetroSpy's MODE_DETECT mode and the current output sucks.
-The technical details of how Atari handles the paddles is beyond the scope of this document, but implementation causes the output to jitter pretty badly.
-I have tried to do some amount of smoothing, but the jitter still exists.
-Additionally, the parameters for the smoothing code are very likely specific paddle dependent.
+Atari driving controller support is experimental because it requires a third party library to detect pin state changes.

 ## Components and Equipment needed for a cable